Dwipasca/contact-management/README.md

 ## Features

-- Add a single or multiple contacts
+- Add, edit, and delete contacts
-- Edit and delete existing contacts
+- Add multiple contacts at once
-- List all saved contacts
+- List all contacts
-- Search contacts by ID, name, or email
+- Search contacts by id, name, or email
 - Export contacts to JSON or CSV
 - Import contacts from JSON or CSV
 - Interactive CLI interface using `bufio.Scanner`